 Please note some important changes to our hours, schedules and policies listed below.

-1. Physicals only from 8:30 AM to 12:30 PM, Monday through Friday.
+1. We have resumed daytime physical schedules.
 This is a great time to get your child’s physical since no sick patients will be here.
 Please let us know if your child is sick with any fever, cough, sore throat, nasal congestion or muscle aches so that we can reschedule their physical to a time when they are health.
 Please note, that the American Academy of Pediatrics and the Centers of Disease Control have strongly encouraged parents to continue to bring their children, 18 months and younger, to receive their appropriate vaccines.
 We at Cedar Hill Pediatrics would also like to strongly recommend that other children who are due for vaccines should also be seen.

 2. Only 1 family member should accompany the child to the office.
 An exception would be made for newborns since both parents are welcome to be present at those appointments.